 (The Bank Austria Kunstforum Wien)

-I review this section about once a month, but do check locally and with official sites for any changes, particularly to the dates of future exhibitions.
+I review this section every one to two months, but do check locally and with official sites for any changes, particularly to the dates of future exhibitions.

 Albertina

-- Matthew Wong – Vincent Van Gogh: exploring parallels in the lives and works of the two painters (from February 14th, 2025)
+- Matthew Wong – Vincent Van Gogh: exploring parallels in the lives and works of the two painters (February 14th to June 19th, 2025)

 - Jenny Saville: solo exhibition covering the last couple of decades of her figurative art alongside her newest works (March 21st to June 29, 2025)